vfs-sct/0ct0-GONE/README.md

--Specific shader colours assigned to each resource, so when items are scanned they are easily distinguished -New distance element showing the distance a hovered item is from the player in meters -New pop up error text when trying to salvage a resource that you're already full on -Adjusted sorting layer order on canvases
+-Specific shader colours assigned to each resource, so when items are scanned they are easily distinguished -New distance element showing the distance a hovered item is from the player in meters -New pop up error text when trying to salvage a resource that you're already full on -New warning pop up when exiting comm range
+-Adjusted sorting layer order on canvases
+-Adjusting colours and visuals on all UI

 Old
 ---------------------------------------------------------------------------------------------